-Pred icted Effe ects Summary baseline - indicators, Asse ssment of effect - Cumulative / synergistic Justification SA Objective targets and trends Impacts Nature of Effects Short Medium Long Mitigation implications for assessment 1.
+Pred licted Eff ects Justificati Summary baseline - indicators, Asse essment of effect Cumulative / synergistic SA Objective targets and trends Impacts Nature of Effects Short Medium Long Mitigation implications 1.
 Provision of sufficient housing which meets the needs of the community, and which is at affordable price Targets: 4,964 dwellings from 2010-2027.
 292 dwellings per annum.
 35% of all new homes to be affordable from 2010 to 2027.
 Improvement to number of unfit homes.
 20 gypsy and traveller pitches from 2012-2027, +9 pitches from 2027-2040.
 Trends: housing completions beginning to rise to pre-2010 levels (upward trend).
 Affordable housing target not being met (downward trend).
 Number of households on housing register high but decreasing.
 0 However, the provision of Green Infrastructure will complement the delivery of housing by enhancing recreational opportunities for people.
 0 0 0 It is important to note that Green Infrastruct ure will support and complem ent housing delivery.
 See Section 17.
 This applies to all the appraisals.
-SA prepared in accordance with Planning Act 2004.
-This applies to all the appraisals.
-2. Facilitate the improved health and well-being and reduce inequalities in health Targets: increased life expectancy and proportion of people describing their health as good.
+SA prepa accordanc Planning / 2004.
+This applies to appraisals 2.
+Facilitate the improved health and well-being and reduce inequalities in health Targets: increased life expectancy and proportion of people describing their health as good.
 Increased participation in health and exercise activities.
 Trends: 86.3% of people describe their health as good, higher than + Green Infrastructure has a positive direct bearing on the well being of people. + + +

-3. Reduce the risk South East and national average (upward trend).
+South East and national average (upward trend).
 Life expectancy is increasing.
 Death rates from heart disease slightly lower than national and regional levels, but from cancer and stroke slightly higher than national and regional levels.
 Death rates from heart disease and stroke decreasing, and from cancer static.
 Participation in both health and exercise activities has significantly increased in recent years.
-Green and vulnerability to flooding and harm from flooding. plain against advice of Environment Agency. + Infrastructure directly helps to reduce incidents of flooding + + + 4.
+3. Reduce the risk and vulnerability to flooding and harm from flooding.
+No development permitted in flood plain against advice of Environment Agency. + Green Infrastructure directly helps to reduce incidents of flooding + + + 4.
 Reduce poverty, crime and social exclusion.
 Create and maintain safer and more secure communities Targets: Decrease deprivation, crime, anti-social behaviour and number of benefit claimants.
 Trends: isolated areas experiencing increased deprivation.
-Total incidence of crime dropping, but robberies and vehicle interference has increased.
+Total incidence of crime dropping, but robberies and vehicle interference have increased.
 Increase in percentage of people who believe the police and council are dealing with anti-social behaviour and crime + Impacts on poverty are insignificant and therefore neutral.
 However, Green infrastructure facilitates community cohesion as places for social interaction with positive impacts + + +